 The Group determines whether a property qualifies as investment property.
 In making its judgment, the Group considers whether the property generated cash flows largely independently of the other assets held by an entity.
-Owner-occupied properties generate cash flows that are attributable not only to property but also to other assets used in the production or supply process.
+Owner-occupied properties generate cash flows that are attributable not only to property but also to other assets used in the Group's main line of business.

-Some properties comprise a portion that is held to earn rental or for capital appreciation and another portion that is held for use in the production and supply of goods and services or for administrative purposes.
+Some properties comprise a portion that is held to earn rental or for capital appreciation and another portion that is held for use in the Group's main line of business or for administrative purposes.
 If these portions can be sold separately (or leased out separately under finance lease), the Group accounts for the portions separately.
-If the portion cannot be sold separately, the property is accounted for as investment property only if an insignificant portion is held for use in the production or supply of goods or services or for administrative purposes.
+If the portions cannot be sold separately, the property is accounted for as investment property only if an insignificant portion is held for use in the Group's main line of business or for administrative purposes.
 Judgment is applied in determining whether ancillary services are so significant that a property does not qualify as investment property.
 The Group considers each property separately in making its judgment.